 Travel is amazing, but wouldn’t it be even better if you could actually save money when traveling?
-Many people think that traveling around the world and taking trips or vacations have to break the bank, but that just couldn’t be further from the truth.
+Many people think that traveling around the world and taking trips or vacations must break the bank, but that just couldn’t be further from the truth.
 With some simple money-saving travel tips, you can easily see the sights and tour the towns without putting a major dent in your wallet.

 And while I’m 100% sure you can save money when traveling, I also believe in order to save that money, you’ve got to make a few life-changes in advance to give yourself a bit of a cushion.